PairHits program

 --key=value

 The minimum length of the exactly matching portion of sought-for words.
-Default value is 16.
+The default value is 16.

 -l value